Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

         sat status --filter State=Off | tee -a sat.status.off
         ```

     1. Capture the state of nodes in the workload manager.

         For example, if the system uses Slurm:

         ```bash
         ssh uan01 sinfo | tee -a uan01.sinfo
+        ssh uan01 sinfo --list-reasons | tee -a sinfo.reasons
         ```

-    1. Capture the list of down nodes in the workload manager and the reason.
+        For example, if the system uses PBS Pro:

         ```bash
-        ssh uan01 sinfo --list-reasons | tee -a sinfo.reasons
+        ssh uan01 pbsnodes -aS | tee -a pbsnodes.aS
         ```

     1. Check Ceph status.